markuskoehler360/expo/docs/pages/versions/v37.0.0/bare/hello-world.md

 expo init --template bare-minimum
 ```

+To enter the bare workflow you have to eject your project using `expo eject`.

 Next, let's get the project running.
 Go into your project directory and run `react-native run-ios` or `react-native run-android` &mdash; hurray!
 Your project is working.

 ## Using react-native-unimodules